anton-serozhechkin/e_university_api/README.md

 ### Sending mail configurations

-1. For sending messages use send_email_async in apps/common/send_email.py
+1. For sending messages use email_manager.

 2. Due to possibility of using different smtp services it can be chosen any of that available.